Skip to main content

 Application Instructions

-The application portal for Artistic Research Fellowships is now closed.
+The application portal for Artistic Research Fellowships is closed and will open on October 15, 2024.
 All applications must be completed and submitted through our online portal.

 1. 250-word abstract of your project.

-1. 1,500-word description of your project and the part of the project you plan to work on while in residence at the Folger as well as how this part of the project relates to the overall project.
-Please emphasize your proposed topic’s importance, its relevance to the field, and the originality and sophistication of your approach.
+2. 1,500-word description of the project you propose to work on while in residence at the Folger.
+Please emphasize your proposed topic’s impact, its relevance to the field, the originality and sophistication of your approach, and the feasibility of your research goals.
+Your proposal should also address at least a preliminary plan for dissemination upon the project’s completion.
 Please be sure to indicate how many months of research you are applying for (1, 2, or 3 months), why that is an appropriate length of time, and how you will utilize each month (virtually and/or on site).

-2. One-page list of relevant Folger primary sources, rare materials, digital assets, and/or other resources you wish to consult during your fellowship.
+4. One-page list of relevant Folger primary sources, rare materials, secondary publications, digital assets, and/or other resources you wish to consult during your fellowship.